Do you know your limits? retirement plan limits that is.

 - Is an officer of the employer and has compensation of more than $175,000 (for 2018).

-Key employee status is used to determine how employees are categorized for the top-heavy test, which measures whether plan assets are concentrated in the accounts of business owners or officers of the company earning a certain amount of compensation.
-A plan is top-heavy if more than 60% of its assets are held in the accounts of key employees.
+Key employee status determines how to categorize employees for the top-heavy test.
+The test measures whether plan assets are concentrated in the accounts of business owners or officers of the company earning a certain amount of compensation.
+A plan is top-heavy if more than 60% of its assets are in the accounts of key employees.
 The determination is made as of the last day of the preceding plan year (December 31 for a calendar-year plan).
 If the plan fails the top-heavy test as of December 31, 2018, it will be considered top-heavy for 2019.

-Taxable Wage Base – The taxable wage base is the maximum amount of an employee’s compensation that is subject to Social Security tax.
-This limit is also used when allocating certain employer contributions in retirement plans that use the permitted disparity contribution formula (also known as Social Security integration).
+The taxable wage base is the maximum amount of an employee’s compensation that is subject to Social Security tax.
+They also use this limit when allocating certain employer contributions in retirement plans that use the permitted disparity contribution formula (also known as Social Security integration).

 Even small changes in these dollar amounts can result in employees moving among HCE and non-HCE groups or key vs. non-key employee classes, which can affect plan testing results.
 And, any change to the contribution limits requires adjustments in payroll systems and internal procedures designed to make sure plan contributions stay within the allowed limits.
-Plan advisors, recordkeepers, and third-party administrators (TPAs) are among the best resources to help plan sponsors understand how their plan may be affected by the annual COLA adjustments.
+Plan advisors, recordkeepers, and third-party administrators (TPAs) are among the best resources to help plan sponsors understand how annual COLA adjustments affect their plan.
 Plan sponsors may want to

 - Review COLA adjustments each year with their internal payroll staff or outsourced payroll company to make sure all necessary adjustments are made.